ktravers/startup-sprint/README.md

 You'll need to run `bundle install` to install all the necessary Ruby gems.

-Start the server with the `rackup` command, you can then view it at "http://localhost:9292".
+Start the server with the `rackup` command, you can then view it at "git ".

 ## Recommended Workflow